chankroesna/MaterialIntroView/README.md

 # MaterialIntroView [Beta]
-Material Intro View is a showcase android library.
+This Library is fork from [iammert/MaterialIntroView](https://github.com/iammert/MaterialIntroView) ,I add a feature which can surpport custom info view

 We saw this kind of showcase on [Fabulous App](http://www.thefabulous.co/) and we love it.
 Then decided to create showcase just like it.